rcmdnk/octopress-random-posts/README.md

 # octopress-random-posts

-A sidebar tool of randome posts list for Octopress (Jekyll).
+A sidebar tool of random posts list for Octopress (Jekyll).

 There are three different modes: